 Instructions

-Heat the coconut milk and sweetener: Over medium heat, add the coconut milk to a small saucepan and whisk in the sweetener.
+Over medium heat, add the coconut milk to a small saucepan and whisk in 1 tablespoon of sweetener.

-Melt the gelatin in the coconut mixture: When the coconut milk reaches approximately 120 degrees Fahrenheit, add the bloomed gelatin mixture to the saucepan and turn off the heat.
+When the coconut milk reaches approximately 120°F, add the bloomed gelatin mixture to the saucepan and turn off the heat.
 Gently whisk until thoroughly dissolved.

-TIP: The best way to gage the temperature of the coconut milk is to use a thermometer to test the temperature.
+TIP: The best way to gage the temperature of the coconut milk is to use an instant read thermometer or a candy thermometer to test the temperature.
 If you don’t have a thermometer, you can estimate the temperature.
 The coconut milk should not be boiling.
-When you start seeing gentle bubbles forming on the side of the pot or a light steam, it’s hot enough.
+When you start seeing tiny bubbles forming on the side of the pot or a light steam, it’s hot enough.

 TIP: Gelatin loses its ability to set if boiled.
-The maximum temperature of your liquid should be no higher than 150 degrees Fahrenheit or your finished recipe may not set appropriately.
+The maximum temperature of your liquid should be no higher than 150°F or your finished recipe may not set appropriately.

 Pouring the mixture